sterlingwes/unocha-flashes/parsed/westbank-raw.md

 * On 3 December, two Palestinian children (12- and 14-year-old) were shot and injured with live ammunition reportedly coming from Nili settlement, which is about 300 meters away from where the children were having a picnic, on the mountains of Deir Qaddis village (Ramallah).
 On 4 December, armed Israeli settlers, reportedly from Rotem settlement, threw stones at Palestinian homes in Al Farisiya-Nab'a al Gazal in the Jordan Valley (Tubas) and physically assaulted and injured three Israeli activists who were present in solidarity with the community.

 ### Settler Violence

+### Settler Violence

+* Between 3 and 4 December, two additional settler attacks resulting in damage to Palestinian-owned property were reported.
+In one of the incidents, on 3 December, Israeli settlers, reportedly from Halamish settlement, vandalized the glass and punctured the tires of 15 vehicles in a car workshop in Area C of the western outskirts of Umm Safa (Ramallah).
+The same day, on another incident, Israeli settlers threw stones at Palestinian vehicles on road 60 near Turmus’ayya (Ramallah), vandalizing one Palestinian-owned vehicle.

+* Since 7 October, OCHA has recorded 314 settler attacks against Palestinians, resulting in Palestinian casualties (35 incidents), damage to Palestinian-owned property (237 incidents), or both casualties and damage to property (42 incidents).
+The weekly average of such incidents during this period stands at 39, compared with 21 incidents between 1 January and 6 October 2023\.
+However, the number of incidents since 7 October has gradually declined from 80 incidents in the first week (7-14 October) to 18 incidents in the last (27 November - 3 December).
+One-third of these incidents included threats with firearms, including shootings.
+In nearly half of all recorded incidents, Israeli forces were either accompanying or actively supporting the attackers.

+### Displacement (West Bank)

 ### Displacement (West Bank)